-He then discussed manual transmission for the F10 M5, confirming that it is coming to the US next year, but also hinting that manual transmission will eventually not be offered in future models.
+He then discussed manual transmission for the F10 M5, confirming that it is coming to the US next year, but also hinting that manual transmission will eventually not be … CONTINUED

 The first reviews of the all-new 2012 BMW M5 have been full of praise (click here for an overview).
 Yet, some enthusiasts continue to pine for one thing – a manual transmission option.
 As reported before (and confirmed by an earlier set of spyshots), BMW will again offer a manual transmission for the new M5, likely for the US market only.

 This new photo of the interior of a manual M5 unveils some subtle differences in the center console.
 The shifter itself seems to be fairly short … CONTINUED

 It’s been several months since we last discussed the topic of an all wheel drive M5.
 The last update we posted was news from Autocar claiming that an AWD version of the M5 had been approved.

 Speaking at the new M5′s press launch in Spain, the F10 M5′s project leader, Max Ahme, touched on this subject.
 Although he did not confirm the approval of a AWD M5 already, he did let on about its very real possibility.

 As M cars’ power figures continue to climb generation after generation … CONTINUED